ghislainv/forestatrisk/README.md

 ## Estimating deforestation probability in the tropics

-`deforestprob` is a Python package to estimate the spatial probability of deforestation in tropics depending on various spatial environmental variables.
+`deforestprob` is a Python package to estimate the spatial probability of deforestation in the tropics depending on various spatial environmental variables.

 Spatial environmental variables can be derived from topography (altitude, slope, and aspect), accessibility (distance to roads,